-Yesterday was National Ice Cream Sandwich Day, so it was the perfect excuse to whip up a batch of cookies for the occasion!
+Yesterday was National Ice Cream Sandwich Day, so it was the perfect excuse to whip up a batch of Peanut Butter Cup Chocolate Chip Cookies for the occasion!

-I decided to make the Best Peanut Butter Cup & Chocolate Chip Cookies using a combination of my absolute favorite chocolate chip cookie recipe and my own original peanut butter cup & chocolate chip cookie recipe.
+I decided to make the chewy, tasty using a combination of my absolute favorite chocolate chip cookie recipe and my own original peanut butter cup & chocolate chip cookie recipe.
 The hybrid cookie that resulted turned out delicious!
-It’s like two of my favorite cookies in one!
+It's like two of my favorite cookies in one!

 The full recipe is posted below, but here are some helpful hints for the steps along the way.